AponAhmed/JS-Client-for-Block-Editor/README.md

 # JS-Client-for-Block-Editor
- BlockEditors generated JSON to Build HTML
+ BlockEditors generated JSON to Build HTML, This is

-Certainly, here is the full markdown code for your `.md` file in a single code window:
+## JSON Builder
+   Here is the JSON builder for a block editor : [BlockEditor](https://github.com/AponAhmed/BlockEditor)<br>
+   A quick preview of JSON Builder [Codepen](https://codepen.io/apon22/full/abXPPyB)

-# ElementFactory Class
+## ElementFactory Class

 The `ElementFactory` class is part of the Aponahmed HtmlBuilder library, providing a convenient way to create HTML elements from JSON data.